-As your constituent, I urge you to join and attend the new All- Party Parliamentary Group on myalgic encephalomyelitis (ME) inaugural meeting.
-This meeting will be held on Tuesday 14th January at 1pm in Room Q, Portcullis House.
-Carol Monaghan MP will host this meeting and if you are unable to attend, please email her or get in touch with us to arrange a meeting with #MEAction UK.
+As your constituent, I urge you to join and attend the next meeting of the All- Party Parliamentary Group on myalgic encephalomyelitis (ME).
+This meeting will be held on (INSERT DATE) at (INSERT TIME).
+Carol Monaghan MP will host this meeting so please contact her if you can attend.

 (Add your personal message here: Tell your MP how long you or a loved one has had ME, and how the current situation in the UK has negatively impacted your care -e.g. CBT, GET, lack of access to mobility aids, lack of access to adequate investigations-, and how they can help you by joining the APPG on ME).

 People with myalgic encephalomyelitis (ME) are disabled, dying and disenfranchised.
 ME affects 250,000+ people in the U.K and causes profound and disabling ill-health: one in four patients are housebound or bedbound and there are an estimated 400 patients in each constituency.
 The quality of life for people with ME is some of the lowest recorded of any chronic disease.
 Due to decades of under-investment in biomedical ME research, there are currently no effective treatments available through the NHS and we urgently need increased funding for biomedical research.
 Furthermore, immediate action must be taken to end the use of CBT and GET as treatments for ME.
 These treatments are based on debunked trials, are ineffective and potentially harmful, and contribute to the hostile environment of disbelief and neglect that sufferers face.